 The first impression when unboxing the Ergotron HX is that it is a quality device.
 The components feel solid and are particularly heavy.
 When assembled, the arm weighs about 15 pounds (7 kg) just on its own.

 Aside from the arm itself, you will find a variety of mounting hardware in the box.
-This hardware lets you mount all kinds of monitors to the arm and also gives you several desk mounting options.
+This hardware lets you mount all kinds of monitors to the arm and offers you several desk mounting methods.

 The box of the Ergotron HX contains the following:

 - The components of the arm itself

 - A desk mount

 - A grommet mount